 change direction of vertex plane normals in all grobs to change direction of lighting and sign of the Volume function.
-If option selection is specified only the GUI-selected grobs are processed.

 '''

-set g_grobName1 g_grobName2 .. reverse # obsolete.
-Now 'grob select'
+set g_grobName1 g_grobName2 .. reverse

 '''

 change direction of normals in specified grobs.
 In some simple grobs the order of vertices defines the normal implicitly.
 In this case the order is changed.